-I have received many inquiries about my equipment, influences, personal stuff, etc. So, I will add this information below, if anybody really wants to know:
+I have received many inquiries about my equipment, influences, personal information, etc. So, I will add this below, if anybody really wants to know:

 Gear Geek Stuff:

 I don’t have a rehearsal space, just a tiny apartment that serves as my home studio/office (aka The Spacejunk UFO).
-Recording here has an unpolished lo-fi production sound, as a by-product of makeshift equipment used.
+My recordings tend to have an unpolished lo-fi production sound, as a by-product of the makeshift equipment used.

 I have two multi-track machines;

 - one cassette (Tascam 488 MKII 8-track Portastudio)